 The capital city of Turk and Caicos is Cockburn Town.
 It is also known as Grand Turk.
 The town is located on the west coast of the Turk district.
 The town was founded in the year of 1681 and it has been the seat of government since 1766.
 The town was best known for salt industries which came to an end in 1974.
 According to the 2012 census, Cockburn Town has a population of 4,831 people representing an increase of 21.5% compared to the 2001 census.
 The city’s main tourist attraction sites are the museum on Front Street, the white sandy beach, her majesty prison on Pond Street built in 1830, and the Grand Turk Cruise Center.
 The city of Cockburn Town experiences a relatively hot climate throughout the year.
 The average temperatures are 23.5 degree Celsius and 28 degree Celsius, respectively.
 Rainfall occurs from September to December.
 The hottest months start from December to March.
 During August to October, the islands are sometimes hit by hurricanes.Read more on Turks and Caicos Islands's Capital

 Turks and Caicos Islands is a North American country covering 948.00 km2. and about 3 times smaller than Rhode Island.
 Its geographic coordinates are 21 45 N, 71 35 W and Cockburn Town is the capital city.

 The name of the islands come from native plants (Turks) and a phrase meaning "string of islands" (Caicos).

 Its ISO code is TC.

 Turks and Caicos Islands has a mean elevation of 0 m above sea level.
-Its lowest elevation is Caribbean Sea.
-Its highest elevation is Flamingo Hill which is 48m above tall.

 It has a tropical climate that is characterized by westerly gales and heavy rain from November to March.
 Its terrain consists of low, flat limestone with extensive marshes and mangrove swamps.